7 Children Realistic Fiction Books Like The Penderwicks

 4. The Honest Truth

-This is a challenging book to read, but an amazing story.
+This is a challenging book to read, but it is an amazing story.
 It is about a young child who is ten years old.
 He has cancer, and he doesn’t think he has long to live.
 So he runs away from home, takes his favorite dog with him, and wants to climb a mountain.
 It’s a very dark personal journey.
 But at the end of it, it’s about the power that we have inside of us.
 The moral lessons and beliefs are very inspired by The Penderwicks.

 The Honest Truth